Pscodium/pscodium-bot/README.md

 - Store in user database the users games information (wins, loses, ratio etc)

 ## Commands Version

 - Blackjack v1 - Command under tests.
-  - Create a tie between dealer and user.
   - Create more moves and store all the possibilities.
   - If user writes command but doesn't play, store current move in database to avoid players cheating games.
   - Create the double down button interaction.
 - Blackjack v1.0.1 - Command under tests.
+  - Create a tie between dealer and user.
+  - Change max cards to five.
+  - Fix dealer moves because it broke the system when clicking "stand" and because it didn't have some game logic.

+- Blackjack v1.0.2 - Command under tests.

   - Create blackjack database to store user plays.
+  - Create Emoji database to store all emojis list.

   - If user writes command but doesn't play, store current move in database to avoid players cheating games.

 - Crash v1 - Command created and working.